akamai/terraform-provider-akamai/docs/resources/appsec_security_policy_protections.md

 In addition to the arguments above, the following attributes are exported:

-* `output_text` - A tabular display showing the protection settings in effect.
+* `output_text` - A tabular display showing the current protection settings.